Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_18_Differentially Expressed Genes Detecion and Analysis/Group_18_Differentially Expressed Genes Detection and Analysis.md

 <br>

 ## Differentially Expressed Genes at Biological Level
-* __Transctiption:__  regulatory elements interact with DNA and affect overall gene expression.
+* __Transcription:__  regulatory elements interact with DNA and affect overall gene expression.
 For instance, certain non-coding RNAs, such as large intergenic non-coding RNAs (lincRNAs), have been found to direct chromatin-modifying complexes to specific genomic loci, thus affecting epigenetic state.
-Incorporation of nucleotide sequences, like promoters and enhancers, works respectively to initiate transcription and increase transcription rate.  <br>
+Incorporation of nucleotide sequences, like promoters and enhancers, work respectively to initiate transcription and increase transcription rate.  <br>

 ![alt](transcription_model.png)   <br>
 > *[Figure 1](https://www.nature.com/articles/s41586-019-1517-4/figures/5)* Hypothetical model of an active Pol II gene (blue) with dynamic promoter condensate (turquoise) and transient gene-body condensate (orange).
 Figure by Cramer, P, 2019, Nature 573, 43, p.
 45-54.
-* __Translation:__ alternative splicing transforms pre-mRNA into various isoforms of mRNA and protein products following translation.The figure below shows the coding exons as colored blocks and non-coding introns as black sections in the pre-mRNA.
+* __Translation:__ alternative splicing transforms pre-mRNA into various isoforms of mRNA and protein products following translation.
+The figure below shows the coding exons as colored blocks and non-coding introns as black sections in the pre-mRNA.
 The different exon block combinations then highlights the results of alternative splicing through the skipping of certain exons and selection of different splice sites.  <br>
 ![alt](alt_splice.png) <br>
 > *[Figure 2](https://simple.wikipedia.org/wiki/Alternative_splicing#/media/File:Splicing_overview.jpg)* Hypothetical demonstration of alternative splicing produces two isoforms.
 Figure by Agathman [[2]](https://simple.wikipedia.org/wiki/Alternative_splicing).
 <br>